open-energy-transition/electric-demand-data/docs/ETL.md

 ## 2. Transform into tabular format

-In this step the data has to be transformed into tabular format and saved as a parquet file.
+In this step the data has to be transformed into tabular format.
 Note, there is no further modification of the raw data.
-Only logic that processes the input into a parquet (table) should exist here.
+Only logic that processes the input into a table (parquet compatible) should exist here.

 ## 3. Data cleaning

-Process the parquet file to account for:
+Process the tabular data to account for:

 - Convert timesteps to UTC
 - Demand is represented in MW